close search bar

 • Use automated scanning tools to identify and track license obligations and restrictions for each component.

-• Implement a compliance process for ongoing license compliance, including regular license scans and periodic reviews of license compliance procedures.
+• Implement a process to ensure ongoing license compliance, including regular license scans and reviews of license compliance procedures.

-• Implement a review process and workflow for new or unfamiliar licenses.
+• Establish a review process and workflow for new or unfamiliar licenses.

 • Ensure effective communication between legal, technical, and business stakeholders to properly prioritize and execute license clearance efforts.

-• Document all license clearance activities, including license assessments and compliance procedures, to ensure a record of compliance efforts and to facilitate future audits.
+• Document all license clearance activities, including license assessments and compliance procedures, to provide a record of compliance efforts and facilitate future audits.

 Open source licenses by risk

-We’ve categorized the most popular open source licenses of 2022-23 into three broad groups, based on their popularity, terms and conditions, and their potential legal risks.
+We’ve categorized the most popular open source licenses of 2023-24 into three broad groups based on their popularity, terms and conditions, and potential legal risks.
 This list of the 20 most popular open source licenses used by developers during 2022-23 also includes their risk classifications and whether the license has been approved by the Open Source Initiative (OSI).
-The OSI license review process ensures that software and licenses labeled as open source conform to community standards, and helps minimize license duplication and proliferation.
+The OSI license review process ensures that software and licenses labeled as open source conform to community standards and helps minimize license duplication and proliferation.

-Data for the list was taken from the “Open Source Security and Risk Analysis” (OSSRA) report, an annual compilation of audits of commercial software conducted by the Black Duck® Audit Services team.
-Black Duck audits over the years consistently indicate that the 20 most popular licenses will be found in approximately 98% of the open source in use.
+Data for the list came from the 2024 “Open Source Security and Risk Analysis” (OSSRA) report, an annual compilation of audits of commercial software conducted by the Black Duck® Audit Services team.
+Black Duck audits over the years consistently show that the 20 most popular licenses are found in approximately 98% of the open source in use.

 The risk classifications are only a guideline and should not be used to make decisions about using the open source software governed by each license.
 Developers should consult their corporate policies and/or legal teams for guidance regarding license compliance.